ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 - 5 high-priority pages have been fully implemented in Flask (connect, dashboard, file browser, explore, plugin connect)
 - All high-priority pages now have full API support with comprehensive functionality
 - All 9 medium-priority features have been implemented (About page, cBioPortal browser, Dropbox integration, ISA browser, Map visualization, Microsoft Graph integration, Microsoft Graph exploration, Ontology browser, and User preferences)
-- 1 low-priority feature has been implemented (Analytics dashboard)
+- 2 low-priority features have been implemented (Analytics dashboard, Chat interface)
-- 6 low-priority features still need to be implemented (Chat interface, Feedback collection, Instructor page, Observation page, Survey page, Workshop page)
+- 5 low-priority features still need to be implemented (Feedback collection, Instructor page, Observation page, Survey page, Workshop page)
 - Core architecture and Flask foundation are in place
 - Enhanced UI components have been implemented with HTMX, Alpine.js, rich preview capabilities, and responsive design
 - Comprehensive testing has been implemented, including unit tests, end-to-end tests, and performance benchmarks